FAQs: Michigan’s No Fault Auto Insurance Changes

 What is a Named Non-Ownded Auto Policy?

-A Named Non-Owned auto policy is a policy that covers a driver who doesn't own their own car and has their own auto insurance.
+A Named Non-Owned auto policy covers a driver who doesn't own a car but has auto insurance.
 It's a liability policy in the event this driver has an accident with another driver and is found to be at fault.
 This type of policy provides liability coverage for bodily injury and property damage purchased per driver.

-A Named Non-Owner policy can protect those individuals in times when they do not own a vehicle that's titled and registered in their name.
+A Named Non-Owner policy can protect individuals who do not own a vehicle that's titled and registered in their name.
 Protection for liability is important even if they do not own a vehicle.
 Many things can go wrong when driving, and a non-owner policy would provide protection if they borrow a friend's or family member's vehicle.

 Will My College Students' Living Situation Raise a Red Flag?

-Lack of full disclosure to the insurance company can put the entire policy into jeopardy of being rescinded and no coverage being in effect.
+Lack of full disclosure to the insurance company can put the entire policy in jeopardy of being rescinded and no coverage in effect.
 Being honest with your agent is actually part of the contract you are signing with the insurance company.
-Your agent is here to explain options and coverage available to you that will fit to your unique situations.
+Your agent is here to explain the options and coverage that will fit your unique situation.

 How Can I Change My PIP Choices?